shuwangs/techtonica-assignments/projects/focus_purr-grammer/README.md

 ## 🤝 Acknowledgements

-This project was created during my time at [**Techtonica**](https://techtonica.org/), a non-profit program that bridges the tech gap.
+* This project was created during my time at [**Techtonica**](https://techtonica.org/), a non-profit program that bridges the tech gap.
 Special thanks to my mentors and peers for their code reviews and feedback.

+* Cat icon provided by [SVG Repo](https://www.svgrepo.com/svg/395984/cat-face).

 ---

 ## Author